lacker/coinkit/testnet/README.md

 * 100 GB of database storage is another $9 a month
 * Load balancing is $18 a month

+# Running a cluster on GCP

+A single cluster can support multiple miners.

 ### 1. Set up a GCP account and install the Cloud Tools

 https://cloud.google.com/sdk/docs/